 That was until I found Alice Linsley's work.

 One of my favourite blogs is JUST GENESIS which combines her biblical, historical, theological, cultural, anthropological and archaeological research, and takes the reader into fascinating areas which really do make sense (and have caused me to change quite a number of my previously held views!)." -- Bishop David Chislett SSC (Read more here.)

 "Alice, you are an amazing scholar!
 I have been searching for toponymic evidence for Enoch in Africa for a long time.
 You are a brave pioneer.
 Your blog is a box of jewels.
 I wish I could examine each gem more closely."-- Susan Burns, Biblical Anthropologist

 "I have been immersed, (baptized) in your remarkable scholarship and compelling style.
 Thank you for sharing your gift and what can only be described as a passion." -- Father David W. Cardona

-"The significance of my research is that I have identified the marriage and ascendancy pattern of Abraham's Horite caste and have demonstrated that this marriage structure drove Kushite expansion and the diffusion of the proto-Gospel.
-Using the tools of kinship analysis, I have traced the Horite ancestry of Jesus Christ from his earliest named ancestors in Genesis 4 and 5.
-I present Genesis from an anthropological perspective here." --Alice C. Linsley
+"The significance of my research is that I have identified the marriage and ascendancy pattern of Abraham's Horite Hebrew caste and have demonstrated that this marriage structure drove Kushite expansion out of Africa and the diffusion of the Proto-Gospel.
+Using the tools of kinship analysis, I have traced the Horite Hebrew ancestry of Jesus from his earliest named ancestors in Genesis 4 and 5 to the New Testament.
+I investigate Genesis from an anthropological perspective.
+Read more here." --Alice C. Linsley

 Read other reactions to Alice's research here.